apiel/zicBox/NOTE.md

 - TODO try the orange pi!!! we could then remove DAC... would just need audio in

 - TODO multi drum kick engine: work on the frequency envelop (ask Michi :p)

-- TODO try to backlight screen connected to reset pins...
-- TODO even questioning to which extend we need the reset pin.
-Might try again on old design

 - TODO GRID variation
         - -----> show pattern in variation <<-- NOTE